eHealthAfrica/gateway-manager/README.md

 > Note: The expected service file is `{SERVICES_PATH}/{service-name}.json`.

-> Note: the service will not be enterily removed if it's still used by another realm.
+> Note: the service will not be entirely removed if it's still used by another realm.

 #### `add_solution`
 Adds a package of services to an existing realm in Kong,